Becoming You With Julie

 • Homemade pumpkin pie spice mix: 1.5 tablespoon cinnamon, 1 teaspoon ginger, 1 teaspoon nutmeg, ¼ teaspoon cloves, ¼ teaspoon allspice.
 Store airtight.

 • No frother?
-Blend everything for 30 seconds for foam.
+Whisk vigorously or blend briefly for foam.

-• Iced latte: Let chai and pumpkin milk cool completely, then pour over ice.
+• Iced version: Let chai and pumpkin milk cool completely, then pour over ice.

 Nutrition